cont-limno/bathymetry/README.md

 Code and data for:

 **Stachelek et al. In prep**.
-Geometric models to predict lake depth are sensitive to mis-measurement of in-lake slope
+Geometric models overestimate lake depth due to imperfect slope measurement

 ### Products